jundalisay/spblist/content/en/research/marx/capital/chapter-3/section-1.md

 Money itself has no price.
 It is equated to itself as its own equivalent*.

-> *Superphysics note: Here Marx enshrines money as having an endogenous abstract value.
+{{< n n="Here Marx enshrines money as having an endogenous abstract value.
 This is opposite of Smith, Hume, and Socrates where the value of money is in social utility (non-arbitrary).
-Therefore, Marx' value is based on personal valuation of personal labor (arbitrary)
+Therefore, Marx' value is based on personal valuation of personal labor (arbitrary)" >}}

 The price or money-form of commodities is a purely ideal or mental form.
 These ideals are made perceptible by their equality with gold, a mental relation.